Ralph Marcus Hare: De Havilland

 Ralph was made Chief Stressman of De Havilland in 1955, Deputy Chief Structural Engineer in 1967 and Chief Structural Engineer in 1971, taking charge of all four structural departments, as the company changed from being De Havilland to Hawker Siddeley, then to British Aerospace.

 Altogether during his 50+ years of working with DH and its successors at Hatfield, he worked on designs for over 40 different aircraft including the Albatross, Flamingo, Vampire, Hornet, Comet, Trident, Airbus wings together with the Consortium in Toulouse and finally the BAe 146.
-He was a very able mathematician but would only eve use his trusted slide rule to make calculations.
+He was a very able mathematician but would only ever use his trusted slide rule to make calculations.

 He travelled the world and had to go out to the Comet air disasters which were attributed to faults in the fuselage (windows) not the wings which were his responsibility at the time.
 He had a tremendously strong work ethic and, although very kind, did not suffer fools gladly i.e. there is a comment online about him being very severe with someone who evidently bears a grudge: this would be the case as Ralph was keen that every member of his team should contribute to the full.

 He represented British Industry on the Joint Airworthiness Requirements for Europe (J.A.R.)
 Structures Committee for 9 years from its inception in 1970.
 He served on several Industry Committees.